-In addition to interrogating the client objectives and intentions that sit behind the brief, before you jump into research and inspiration, it’s important to take some time to make sense of the challenge in the context of you personally as a creative.
+In addition to interrogating the client objectives and intentions that sit behind the brief, before you jump into research and inspiration, it’s important to take some time to make sense of the brief in the context of you as a creative.
 Here are some reflective questions that you might want to consider:

 - Are there any new tools you’ll need to learn?

 - If you’re freelance, can you honestly commit to this right now?